 How to List Groups in Linux

 In Linux, a group is a collection of users.
-The main purpose of the groups is to define a set of privileges like read, write, or execute permission for a given resource that can be shared among the users within the group.
-Users can be added to an existing group to utilize the privileges it grants.
+The main purpose of groups is to define a set of privileges such as read, write, or execute permissions for a given resource that can be shared among the users within the group.
+Users can be added to an existing group to use the privileges it grants.

-This tutorial explains how to show all groups a user is a member of.
-We will also explain how to list all members of a group.
+This guide explains how to list all groups a user is a member of, how to view group entries and membership details, and how to list all groups on the system.

 Linux Groups